kaito-project/keda-kaito-scaler/README.md

 EOF
 ```

 That's it!
-Your Kaito workspace will now automatically scale based on the number of waiting inference request(`vllm:num_requests_waiting`).
+Your Kaito workloads will now automatically scale based on the number of waiting inference request(`vllm:num_requests_waiting`).

 ## License